telpirion/ClassicsReaderAndroid/README.md

 Android: https://play.google.com/store/apps/details?id=com.ericmschmidt.latinreader
 Windows: http://apps.microsoft.com/windows/app/latin-reader/a2dfd50f-a94d-41ed-861a-2279f9beae93

+<b>Windows and Windows Phone users:</b> I've currently stopped all development on the Windows version of this app.
+Instead, I'm focusing my efforts on Android and iOS.
+If you use the Windows version and want to see an updated version, please let me know by logging an issue.

 ###Report bugs!

 The Latin Reader app is for Latinists by a Latinist.
 I not only build the app, but I use it myself to keep my Latim reading skills up to par.
 If you encounter a problem in the app, please file an issue here on the GitHub project home page.